Oily Stool: Main Causes & What to Look Out For

 4. Pancreatitis

 Pancreatitis is another frequent cause of oily stools.
-When the pancreas become inflamed, the production of enzymes that breakdown and absorb fat may be affected.
+When the pancreas become inflamed, the production of enzymes that break down and absorb fat may be affected.
 This can lead to fat being eliminated through bowel movements, as well as upper abdominal pain, unintentional weight loss, and bloating.

 5. Whipple disease

 Whipple disease is characterized by small wounds along the intestines caused by Tropheryma whipplei bacteria.
-These wounds interfere with the absorption of vitamins, minerals, water and fat, which can lead to oily stools, diarrhea abdominal pain and weight loss.
+These wounds interfere with the absorption of vitamins, minerals, water, and fat, which can lead to oily stools, diarrhea, abdominal pain, and weight loss.

 It is important for Whipple disease to be identified early on and for treatment to be initiated promptly, as this bacteria can spread to other parts of the body, including the brain.

 What to do: Once this condition has been diagnosed, it is treated with antibiotics as prescribed by the doctor.
-Usually, ceftriaxone or penicillin are started first, followed by sulfametoxazol-trimetoprime, or doxycycline to completely eliminate the bacteria.
+Usually, ceftriaxone or penicillin are started first, followed by trimethoprim/sulfamethoxazole or doxycycline to completely eliminate the bacteria.

 6. Giardiasis

 Giardiasis is an infection disease caused by Giardia lamblia parasites.
 It can also interfere with the digestion of fat, causing oily and yellow stools.
-It is also common for people with giardiasis to experience diarrhea, general malaise and abdominal bloating.
+It is also common for people with giardiasis to experience diarrhea, general malaise, and abdominal bloating.

 What to do: If you notice signs or symptoms of giardiasis, you should see your doctor to order a stool test.
 Once confirmed, treatment with antimicrobials (e.g. metronidazole or tinidazole for 1 to 5 days) can be prescribed.